 Content: Overview of the science and practice of clinical psychology.
 Application of psychological science to psychotherapeutic interventions and clinical assessment.
 Major theories and techniques of therapeutic assessment and behavior change, including psychodynamic, humanistic, behavioral, cognitive-behavioral, family, group, and time-limited approaches, with emphasis on empirically validated treatments.
 Logic and methodology of psychotherapy process and outcome research.
 Ethical issues in therapy and assessment.

-Prerequisite: Psychology 100, 200, 300 and Mathematics 115; Psychology 240; or consent of instructor.
+Prerequisite: Psychology 100, 200, 300; Psychology 240; or consent of instructor.
+Taught: Alternate years, 4 semester credits.